 You will begin to realize that, little by little, all you think about is cooking and what is happening at school.
 Even your language will change as the culinary vernacular slowly seeps into your everyday life.

 This is a great thing, but you should know that it is less great for other people in your life who are not as immersed in the kitchen as you are.

-Once in my day job working for a new company in technology, our CEO asked me if I was prepared for an upcoming meeting.
+Once at my day job working for a tech startup, our CEO asked me if I was prepared for an upcoming meeting.
 I quickly said, "Yes, chef," and we both walked away a bit confused by what had just happened.
-Your life will seem like a kitchen, and everything you start to do will be perfect kitchen behavior.
+Your life will look like a kitchen, and everything you start to do will be perfect behavior in the kitchen.

 Learning Gastronomy Won't Make You a Chef

 Read also this Article: The job of GENERAL ASSISTANT in a KITCHEN